aws/karpenter-provider-aws/designs/statefulset-disruption.md

 #### A1: Fix race at Kubelet level

 The Kubelet Shutdown Manager should not kill CSI Driver Pods before volumes are unmounted.
+This change must be made at `kubernetes/kubernetes` level.

-See: [PR #125070](https://github.com/kubernetes/kubernetes/pull/125070) for more information.
+See: [Active PR #125070](https://github.com/kubernetes/kubernetes/pull/125070) for more information.

 **Pros:**